On The Hidden Biases of Flow Matching Samplers: Structural and Energetic Biases of EFM Samplers

 \end{itemize} \end{theorem}

-Theorem \ref{thm1} implies that, just as in the population case, both instantaneous and integrated empirical kinetic energy have exponential tails in the energy level.
-Note that such result arises due to the property of the Gaussian distribution, and holds regardless of whether the velocity fields give an OT map.
+Theorem \ref{thm1} implies that, just as in the population case, both instantaneous and integrated empirical kinetic energies satisfy exponential upper-tail bounds beyond a sufficiently large threshold.
+This phenomenon is driven by the Gaussian source distribution and holds regardless of whether the velocity field is OT-optimal.

-The above results do not assume specific distribution from which the $x^{(i)}$ (treated as fixed) are sampled from, giving conditional bounds for $K_t$ and $E_T$ (the probability is over only the random draw of $X_0 \sim \mathcal{N}(0, I_d)$).
-Interestingly, this implies that even if the underlying samples $x^{(i)}$ come from a heavy-tailed distribution (in which case we expect the decay to be polynomial and thus slower than exponential decay in the population setting), the empirical model still exhibits exponential decay of kinetic energy conditional on the realized dataset.
-In practice, empirical FM/CFM models therefore always display exponential concentration of kinetic energy (regardless of whether the true data distribution is heavy-tailed) because all observable sampling randomness is conditioned on the fixed finite dataset used during training.
-The exponential concentration comes purely from the Gaussian source distribution.